Darya-s/Darya-s/README.md

  - :computer: I'm currently working on final project at Hack Your Future bootcamp
  - 🌱  I’m currently learning TypeScript and React at Hack Your Future
- - 👯 I’m looking for junior or internship position as web developer or UI/UX designer.
+ - 👯 I’m looking for junior or internship position as web developer.
  - 😄 Pronouns: she/her
  - ⚡ Fun fact: I've played 🎮 Counter Strike Global Offensive semi-professionally,in past.